lazergoat1/Portfolio/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/74234615/110717452-f1c5b480-81bd-11eb-8af5-b7b5706559a5.gif)

-Inventory Crafting Demo is a crafting and inventory system demo for a survival game I was planning on making a couple months ago.
-In it you can collect resources and use them to craft items which allow you to mine rocks and cut down trees.
+Inventory Crafting Demo is a crafting and inventory system demo for a survival game I was planning on making a couple of months ago.
+In it, you can collect resources and use them to craft items that allow you to mine rocks and cut down trees.

 Project folder Title: Island